isaacwashere/vuejs-calculator-app/README.md

 ## Abilities & Features

 * A user can add, subtract, multiply, divide, take the percent of any positive and/or negative number
-* The answer is displayed in the calculator UI
+* Each number and the answer is displayed in the calculator UI

 ## Notable Technologies/Functions/Methods